ReneKling1306/Masterarbeit/README.md

 (Windows): Download from the Microsoft Store

-3. Install pip if it isnt already installed
+3. Install pip if it is not already installed

 macOS: